ThalisonAmaral2/chess-js/README.md

 # chess-js
-Chess Library that contains Match Rules and Pieces Moves Validation in Javascript.
+Chess Library that contains Chess Game Rules and Pieces Movement Validation in Javascript.
 Soon, GameAnalysis and BoardEditor classes will be added.

 ## Installation
 ```